tomasrubin/specsimfts/README.md

 ## Usage

-Individuals are free to use the codes for the purpose academic research, provided it is properly acknowledged and the paper *Rubin and Panaretos (2020) "Simulation of stationary functional time series with given spectral density"* is cited.
+Individuals are free to use the codes for the purpose academic research, provided it is properly acknowledged and [1] is cited.
 For any other use, permission must first be arranged with the author.
 Unless otherwise specified, the author of the codes is Tomas Rubin (tomas.rubin@gmail.com).
 Please contact me if you find errors in the codes or if you have feature requests.

+[1] *Rubin and Panaretos (2020).
+"Spectral Simulation of Functional Time Series"*

 ## Contact

 Tomas Rubin